 Related Forum Questions

-- Monthly submission limit
+- Forms disabled although submission limit not reached?

 How to limit submissions in a formLast Update: May 24, 2016